-The Office Manager for the Dade County Extension Center (Administrative Assistant) is hereby designated as the "Custodian of Records" for this public governmental body.
-Such designation does not mean that the Custodian will necessarily have all the records in his/her possession, but simply is an indication to whom requests for copies of records and information regarding the public governmental body shall be directed.
-Requests for records made to persons other than the Custodian of Records may not be considered to be requests that are made pursuant to the Missouri Sunshine Law, Chapter 610 of the State Statutes.
-Nonetheless, any official of the public governmental body who receives a request is directed to inform the Custodian of the request in a timely fashion, so that a response may be made to the request.
+The Office Manager for the Greene County Extension Center is hereby designated as the "custodian of records" for this public governmental body.
+Such designation does not mean that the Custodian will necessarily have all the records in his or her possession, but simply is an indication to whom requests for copies of records and information regarding the public governmental body shall be directed.
+Requests for records made to persons other than the Custodian of Records may not be considered to be requests that are made pursuant to the Missouri Sunshine Law, Chapter 610 of the state statutes.
+Any official of the public governmental body who receives a request is directed to inform the Custodian of the request in a timely fashion, so that a response may be made to the request.